Benefits Management SIG

 Realising Benefits in a Changing World

-The programme for the APM Benefits Management Summit 2017, #apmbmsummit, was organised around four related themes:
+The programme for the APM Benefits Management Summit 2017, #apmbmsummit, held on 22 June 2017, was organised around four related themes:

 - Organisational Transformation